funmu/playverse/README.md

 ## Newsreader

 A simple service that wraps the newsapi.org services.
 This service also illustrates how easy it is to build with Verse.
 See [newsreader](./newsreader/) for details.

+- See [News API](./newsreader/newsapi/) for the API implemented and hosted using *verse* framework
+- See [News Web1](./newsreader/web1) for a simple web client built using python/flask